Mastering Sleep Associations: A Guide For New Parents

 Positive Sleep Associations: These are conditions or objects that help your baby fall asleep and stay asleep independently.
 They can include a consistent bedtime routine, white noise, a favorite stuffed animal, or a swaddle.
 Positive sleep associations can make your baby's sleep experience more pleasant and foster healthy sleep habits.

-Negative Sleep Associations: Negative sleep associations typically involve your direct intervention in helping your baby fall asleep.
-For example, if your baby relies on being rocked to sleep, breastfed to sleep, or constantly soothed by you, and learns that these interventions are the only way to fall asleep, these can become negative associations.
 The problem with negative associations is that they may lead to dependency, making it difficult for your baby to fall asleep without your assistance.
 It’s not that the act of rocking your baby to sleep or feeding to sleep are truly “negative”, per se, however, it’s important for the new parent to know that they can create dependencies that may be undesirable.
 Many parents want their baby to learn how to fall asleep independently and so attempt to avoid creating negative sleep associations when possible.

 Mastering Sleep Associations for Better Sleep